mrmrcoleman/autocon2_workshop/docs/Installation.md

 > [!TIP]
 >
 > 1. This workshop is resource intensive.
-We recommend using a machine with 16GB of RAM and 8 cores.
+We recommend using a machine with at least 8GB of RAM and 4 cores.
 > 2. The workshop assumes it is running on an internet accessible machine and relies on the public IP
 > for a lot of the functionality.
 This means that it _probably_ won't work on your local machine, but we aim
 > to add that at a later stage.